deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/snowflake/optimizations.md

 #### Maintenance Considerations

+There are no indices in Snowflake.
+Instead you can use Data Clustering.

 Clustering is not a one-time operation.
 It's an ongoing process, and the system will automatically reorganize data based on the clustering key during certain operations, such as data loading.

 [Micro-partitions & Data Clustering | Snowflake Documentation](https://docs.snowflake.com/en/user-guide/tables-clustering-micropartitions)

+##### Clustering Information Maintained for Micro-partitions

+Snowflake maintains clustering metadata for the micro-partitions in a table, including:

+- The total number of micro-partitions that comprise the table.
+- The number of micro-partitions containing values that overlap with each other (in a specified subset of table columns).
+- The depth of the overlapping micro-partitions.

 ## Data compression and metadata storage